acl2018/acl2018-website/_attendees/accommodation.md

 tab_index: 2
 ---

 Accommodation has been reserved for delegates and their guests at highly competitive rates.
-You are encouraged to secure your accommodation through the Conference Secretariat to ensure that you receive the negotiated competitive rates. **Accommodation can be booked at negotiated rates via the [online registration form](https://icmsaust.eventsair.com/acl-2018/acl-accomodation-link) or by [contacting](mailto:acl2018@icmsaust.com.au) the Conference Secretariat**.
+You are encouraged to secure your accommodation through the Conference Secretariat to ensure that you receive the negotiated competitive rates. **Accommodation can be booked at negotiated rates as part of the [conference registration process](https://icmsaust.eventsair.com/acl-2018/registration-form/Site/Register) or by [contacting](mailto:acl2018@icmsaust.com.au) the Conference Secretariat**.

 If you would like to link up with another attendee to share accomodation costs, please use the [NLP roommate matching forum](https://groups.google.com/forum/#!forum/nlp-roommates).